bernhardAxonIvy/doc/source/designer-guide/how-to/rule-engine.rst

 .. tip::

-   In |ivy|, we integrate the open source rule engine `Drools <https://www.drools.org>`__ to give you the flexibility to use a rule engine if you want.
+   In Axon Ivy, we integrate the open source rule engine `Drools <https://www.drools.org>`__ to give you the flexibility to use a rule engine if you want.
 We wrapped some of the most basic features of Drools into our own UI and API.
 If you need more than that, then